ohkami-rs/sqlx-d1/README.md

 ## Features

 - SQLx interface for Cloudflare D1
+- Batteries included, `sqlx` is not needed in dependencies
 - Compile-time SQL verification
     - by `sqlx-sqlite` and miniflare's local D1 emulator
     - by query caches in `.sqlx` directory ( offline mode )